philipwhitt/core-validator/README.md

 }
 ```

-See test/ParamFactoryTest.php for working examples
+See test/ParamFactoryTest.php for more working examples

 Unit Tests
 ----------